 A bareboat charter is an arrangement for the chartering of a yacht, whereby no crew or provisions are included as part of the agreement.
-The guests must have an experienced skipper within the group and is responsible for the sailing and navigation to the provisions and the cleaning of the yacht.
+The guests must have an experienced skipper within the group and are responsible for the sailing and navigation to the provisions and the cleaning of the yacht.

 The term bareboat yacht means hiring a yacht without a provided crew.
 In order to do this the charter company will need evidence that the intended skipper has a sailing qualification or has gained enough sailing experience in the past.
 If in doubt then please email your sailing license or your sailing résumé to us so we can confirm if it is acceptable in the specific sailing area or country you intend to visit.
 In general a yacht will need a skipper and at least one competent crew member on board.
 Also note that Greece has a new law that requires a co-skipper with experience.
 Most bareboat clients board Saturday afternoon round 4 pm for the handover and must return to base late Friday afternoon for disembarking Saturday 9am.
 The yacht is then checked and cleaned for the next charter that same afternoon.
 Charter durations are mostly booked for periods of 7, 14 or 21 days.
 There are a few exceptions in certain areas.